Radiator-Labs/coop-share/README-00-overview.md

   running existing branch circuit wiring into new box, etc.)
 - identify requirements, if any, for over-current protection and disconnect switch inside the new box
+- instructions for on-site electrician to connect your box
 - build and test one box and demo to RL for approval prior to building all ten boxes
     - perform all tests of functionality on first box build